-As part of the incorporation of the VSHSL Transition Plan’s material elements, including its directed strategies, programming, activities and allocations of VSHSL 2018 proceeds, this Implementation Plan also incorporates the Transition Plan’s allocations of 2018 VSHSL proceeds for what the Transition Plan describes as “New Senior Center Investments,” description of which begins at line 1703 of the enacted Transition Plan.
-This Implementation Plan also incorporates the Transition Plan’s allocations of 2018 VSHSL proceeds for what the Transition Plan describes as “Technical Assistance and Capacity Building,” description of which begins at line 1751 of the enacted Transition Plan.
+As part of the incorporation of the VSHSL Transition Plan’s material elements, including its directed strategies, programming, activities and allocations of VSHSL 2018 proceeds, this plan also incorporates the Transition Plan’s allocations of 2018 VSHSL proceeds for what the Transition Plan describes as “New Senior Center Investments,” description of which begins at line 1703 of the enacted Transition Plan.
+This plan also incorporates the Transition Plan’s allocations of 2018 VSHSL proceeds for what the Transition Plan describes as “Technical Assistance and Capacity Building,” description of which begins at line 1751 of the enacted Transition Plan.

 Community Engagement

 King County turned to residents and community partners in the development of every element of the levy renewal.
-VSHSL renewal staff worked with community partners and held 72 community conversations and focus groups, four online surveys, and received responses in 10 languages.
-In all, 1,697 county residents participated throughout the VSHSL’s 21-month community partnership process.
+The County’s VSHSL renewal staff worked with community partners and held 72 community conversations and focus groups, four online surveys, and received responses in 10 languages.
+In all, 1,697 County residents participated throughout the VSHSL’s 21-month community partnership process.

 VSHSL staff sought input from a diverse set of perspectives including focus groups held inside of the King County Jail at the Maleng Regional Justice Center (MRJC) in Kent, extensive focus groups with resident oversight boards, conversations in a variety of cities from Seattle to Skykomish and in unincorporated areas like Vashon Island.
 Resident input was instrumental first in determining the size and focus areas for the new levy proposal and continued to be critical to the planning and development of the governance, transition and implementation plans.